Simulation of diffusion networks: multi- and dis- adoption

 }

-create a disadoption function that randomly selects 10% of the adopters at time t - 1. (solution file)
+create a disadoption function that randomly selects 10% of the adopters at time t - 1 for qq behaviors. (solution file)

 1. Create a disadoption function that makes younger individuals disadopt sooner.
 You can use the kfamily dataset. (solution file)